Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 Types of hydrogen vehicles…

-Hydrogen vehicles come in two main categories - Hydrogen Fuel Cells (HFC) and Hydrogen Internal Combustion Engines (H2-ICE).
+Hydrogen vehicles come in two main categories - Hydrogen Fuel Cells (HFCs) and Hydrogen Internal Combustion Engines (H2-ICE).

 Hydrogen combustion vs HFCs